GRA-AFCH/DDS-AD9910-Arduino-Shield/README.md

 *Separate power supply for all analog and digital lines (1.8 and 3.3V), 5pcs IC voltage stabilizers are used.
 Additionally, there is an RF Ferrite bead interchange.
 *High-speed decoupling Level converter and TTL 5V matching *4 types of generation are possible:
-1. Crystal 25Mhz 20ppm internal oscillator with PLL at 1 GHz,
+1. XO - Crystal 25Mhz 20ppm internal oscillator with PLL at 1 GHz,
-2. TCXO 10Mhz 1ppm external oscillator PLL at 1 GHz,
+2. TCXO - 10Mhz 1ppm external oscillator PLL at 1 GHz,
 3. EGEN - external generator up to 1 GHz
-4. OCXO Oven Controlled Crystal Oscillators deliver the ultimate piezo electric performance with stabilities down to less than ± 1ppb.
+4. OCXO - Oven Controlled Crystal Oscillators deliver the ultimate piezo electric performance with stabilities down to less than ± 1ppb.
 (*) additionally used balancing transformer for TCXO, EGEN and OCXO options

 *Easy to connect OLED display